Skip to Content

 Access Your Printer Wirelessly

-One of the great benefits of have a Wi-Fi network at home is the ability to share a printer with multiple devices.
+One of the great benefits of having a Wi-Fi network at home is the ability to share a printer with multiple devices.
 It is now possible to print directly from almost any device (smartphone, tablet, laptop, desktop) without ever having to connect a cable to your printer.
 Technologies such as Apple’s AirPrint make setting up a wireless printer easier than ever.

 Internet access is not required to use a Wi-Fi printer on your local area network.
 The communication from your device simply travels to your Wi-Fi router and from your router to your printer.
-No internet required!
+No internet is required!

 Access Files Stored on a Network Attached Storage Device

-Additionally a NAS device can be used to make automated backups of computers attached to the network.
+Additionally, a NAS device can be used to make automated backups of computers attached to the network.
 This is hugely important if you have important documents that you are not storing using a cloud storage option such as Dropbox, OneDrive, or Google Drive.

 Stream Media From a Network Attached Storage Device

 Many people have large collections of media.
 Whether that be music, video, picture, or all of the above.
-With a NAS device your media library is centralized and available for playback from any network connected device.
+With a NAS device, your media library is centralized and available for playback from any network-connected device.
 This means that if you want to stream media from your NAS to your laptop or tablet you can easily do that.

 The local nature of streaming from a NAS also means that you will never have any issues with buffering or loading.
 The path your media takes is simply from your NAS to your router and from your router to your streaming device.

 Streaming from a NAS device also does not use any internet data.
-This means that if you have an internet connection with a strict data cap a NAS is your best friend, You do not need internet to use Wi-Fi to stream media from a NAS to your favorite device.
+This means that if you have an internet connection with a strict data cap, a NAS is your best friend, You do not need internet to use Wi-Fi to stream media from a NAS to your favorite device.

 Host a LAN Party and Game With Zero Latency

 Annoyed by high latency when playing online games?
 Gather some friends and host a LAN party.
-With a LAN party there is essentially zero latency because your devices are all connected to the same local area network.
+With a LAN party, there is essentially zero latency because your devices are all connected to the same local area network.
 Many newer games lack LAN party options, so make an excuse to dust off some of your old favorites.
-With a LAN party you can have that true 0 ms ping gaming experience that you have always wanted.
+With a LAN party, you can have that true 0 ms ping gaming experience that you have always wanted.

-All that is needed is a few friends, your gaming devices, a network switch or router, and of course your favorite games.
+All that is needed is a few friends, your gaming devices, a network switch or router, and of course, your favorite games.
 We might suggest some pizza and your favorite caffeinated beverage as well.

 Access Files Stored on Another Device

 Wi-Fi makes this setup process simple and free from any wires.
 Whether you choose to set this up through a Wi-Fi router or Ad-Hoc directly from computer to computer, Wi-Fi makes accessing files stored on another device a breeze.
-Best of all no internet access is required and therefore, no internet service provider is required!
+Best of all, no internet access is required, and therefore, no internet service provider is required!

 How to Set Up a Wi-Fi Router Without Internet

-The process of setting up a Wi-Fi router without internet is virtually the same as with internet.
-The only difference is that you will not connect anything to the WAN /Internet port on your router since you are not connecting your router to the internet.
+The process of setting up a Wi-Fi router without Internet is virtually the same as with Internet.
+The only difference is that you will not connect anything to the WAN /Internet port on your router since you are not connecting your router to the Internet.

 Log in to Your Router

 Open your web browser.
-I am using Chrome, but this process will also work in any modern web browser including Safari, Edge, Firefox, etc. In the address bar enter the IP address of your router.
-If you are unsure of your routers IP address, open a command prompt window and type ipconfig.
-Look for default gateway, assuming you are plugged in to the router with an ethernet cable this will be the IP address of your router.
+I am using Chrome, but this process will also work in any modern web browser, including Safari, Edge, Firefox, etc. In the address bar, enter the IP address of your router.
+If you are unsure of your router’s IP address, open a command prompt window and type ipconfig.
+Look for default gateway, assuming you are plugged into the router with an ethernet cable, this will be the IP address of your router.
 The IP address with most likely start with either 10, 172, or 192 and end with 1.

 This will open your router’s login page.
-You may get a security warning because many routers use a self signed SSL certificate.
+You may get a security warning because many routers use a self-signed SSL certificate.
 This is completely normal and not a cause for concern.
 Simply choose to proceed anyways.
-You may need to click advanced to expose this option if you are using Chrome.
+You may need to click Advanced to expose this option if you are using Chrome.

 Ubiquiti Router SSL Warning

-From here you will reach the login page of your router.
-If you changed your login credentials when you set up your router you will enter them here.
-If you did not change your login credentials you will enter the default credentials for your router.
+From here, you will reach the login page of your router.
+If you changed your login credentials when you set up your router, you will enter them here.
+If you did not change your login credentials, you will enter the default credentials for your router.
 Sometimes they are printed on the bottom of your router.
-If not simply Google the brand of your router and look up the default login credentials.
+If not, simply Google the brand of your router and look up the default login credentials.

 Ubiquiti Router Login Dashboard